-If you can find a company whose studies have been published in peer-reviewed respected medical journals such as the New England Journal of Medicine, The American Journal of Clinical Nutrition, The American Journal of Cardiology, or The Journal of the American Medical Association, you’ve found a winner for sure.
+You've found a winner for sure if you can find a company whose studies have been published in peer-reviewed respected medical journals such as the New England Journal of Medicine, The American Journal of Clinical Nutrition, The American Journal of Cardiology, or The Journal of the American Medical Association.
+And we did!

-When investing in dietary supplements, first consider it an investment in your health.
-This way, you won't want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, fillers, etc. that will not be readily absorbed into your bloodstream.
+The purchase of dietary supplements should be considered as an investment in your health.
+If so, you won't want to waste money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, fillers, etc. that will not be readily absorbed into your bloodstream.